-- 2.1.
-Description and justification of the costs, nature and benefits of new and existing investments in fixed assets planned over the reference period. - 2.2.
-The information referred to in point 2.1 shall include in particular: - (a) the determined costs of new and existing investments in respect of depreciation, cost of capital and cost of leasing over the whole reference period and in respect of each calendar year thereof, as required in Annex VII; - (b) description and justification of the major investments, including with regard to the following elements:
+The information referred to in point 2.1 shall include in particular:

-(c) detail of synergies achieved at the level of functional airspace blocks or, through other cross-border cooperation initiatives as appropriate, in particular in terms of common infrastructure and common procurement.
+- (a) the determined costs of new and existing investments in respect of depreciation, cost of capital and cost of leasing over the whole reference period and in respect of each calendar year thereof, as required in Annex VII; - (b) description and justification of the major investments, including with regard to the following elements: - (c) detail of synergies achieved at the level of functional airspace blocks or, through other cross-border cooperation initiatives as appropriate, in particular in terms of common infrastructure and common procurement.

-In respect of investments, the Performance and Charging Regulation differentiates between the following two concepts which have to be duly addressed in the performance plans:
+In respect of investments, Implementing Regulation (EU) 2019/317 differentiates between the following two concepts, which have to be duly addressed in draft performance plans:

-- 'New and existing investments' which cover the acquisition, development, replacement, upgrade or leasing of fixed assets where depreciation costs, cost of capital, or in the case of leasing, operating costs, for that investment are incurred during the reference period covered by the performance plan (Article 2(15)). - A 'major investment' which refer to any investment in fixed assets of a total value of at least 5 million EUR (Article 2(13)).
+- A 'major investment' which refers to acquisition, development, replacement, upgrade, or leasing of fixed assets of a total value over the whole lifetime of at least 5 million EUR (Article 2(13) of Implementing Regulation (EU) 2019/317). - 'New and existing investments' which cover the acquisition, development, replacement, upgrade or leasing of fixed assets where depreciation costs, cost of capital, or in the case of leasing, operating costs, for that investment are incurred during the reference period covered by the performance plan (Article 2(15) of Implementing Regulation (EU) 2019/317).
+For the sake of clarity, it should be noted that major investments are part of the new and existing investments but are subject to specific reporting requirements.

 The concept of 'new and existing investments' entails that a distinction should also be made between 'new' and 'existing' investments.
-As a general rule, 'existing investments' should be understood to relate to assets which have already entered into operation by the date of submission of the draft performance plan, whilst 'new investments' relate to assets which are planned to enter into operation after the date of submission of the draft performance plan.
+As a general rule, 'existing investments' should be understood to comprise assets which have already entered into operation before the beginning of the reference period, whilst 'new investments' relate to assets which are planned to enter into operation during the reference period concerned.

-A major investment may be either an existing or a new investment, depending on its date of entry into operation.
-However, for the purpose of the performance plan which is, by definition, a forward-looking document, the focus is placed on the foreseen new major investments as highlighted below in sub-Section 5.2 below.
+A 'major investment' may be either an existing or a new investment, depending on its date of entry into operation.
+However, for the purpose of developing the draft performance plan, which is, by definition, a forward-looking document, the focus is placed on the foreseen new major investments as highlighted below in Section 5.1 of this document.

-In the performance plan, investments should be presented separately for each ANSP concerned (each in a separate tab in the performance plan).
-Complementary information is to be annexed to the performance plan, as appropriate.
+In the draft performance plan, investments should be presented separately for each ANSP concerned (each in a separate tab in the Excel template for RP3 draft performance plans).
+Complementary information is to be annexed to the draft performance plan, as appropriate.